DmitryLukyanov/ReposAISummary/README.md

 ## MCP server

-Provides RAG functionality to AI models
+Provides RAG functionality to AI models.

 ## ReportAISummary Mcp Client

-Provides a way to test MCP server locally
+Provides a way to test MCP server locally.

+# How to use RAG

+1. Run API application via `Scalar` UI.
+2. Run `ReportAISummary.Mcp.Client` shell based application and MCP client.
+3. Attach created MCP server to any AI aware env like cursor AI, Visual Studio, Github copilot and so on.